nrfconnect/sdk-nrf/include/bluetooth/mesh/lightness_srv.rst

     * :cpp:enumerator:`BT_MESH_ON_POWER_UP_ON <bt_mesh_ponoff::BT_MESH_ON_POWER_UP_ON>` - The Light state is set to Default Light on power up, or to the last known non-zero Light state if the Default Light is not set.
     * :cpp:enumerator:`BT_MESH_ON_POWER_UP_RESTORE <bt_mesh_ponoff::BT_MESH_ON_POWER_UP_RESTORE>` - The Light state is set to the last known Light level (zero or non-zero).

-    Your application is expected to hold the state memory and provide access to the state through the :cpp:type:`bt_mesh_lightness_srv_handlers` handler structure.
+    Your application is expected to hold the state memory and provide access to the state through the :c:struct:`bt_mesh_lightness_srv_handlers` handler structure.

 Default Light: ``int16_t``
     The Default Light state is a meta state that controls the default non-zero Light level.